Uniqueness of the Phase Transition in Many-Dipole Cavity Quantum Electrodynamical Systems

+To demonstrate that it is possible to obtain accurate two-level model predictions and to show a clear precursor to the phase transition, in Fig.~\ref{trans} we consider the normalised second derivative of the (shifted) ground energy \cite{emary_quantum_2003}.
+In the abnormal phase of the thermodynamic limit this is given by

+where $G_s=G-\rho d^2/2$ is the ground energy $G$ shifted by the coupling-dependent term $\rho d^2/2$ in Eq. (\ref{h2}).
 We choose $\beta=3.3$, which provides a highly anharmonic single-dipole spectrum such that $(\epsilon_2-\epsilon_0)/\omega_m \approx 36$.
 The two-level truncation within the multipolar gauge $\alpha=1$ is subsequently found to be accurate in predicting low energy properties.
-This was already confirmed in the case of the Rabi model $N=1$ in Ref. \cite{de_bernardis_breakdown_2018}.
-For the same double-well potential example, the multipolar gauge two-level truncation actually becomes more accurate as $N$ increases.
-For values of $N$ up to $N=4$, Fig. \ref{trans}a compares the multipolar-gauge two-level model predictions of the transition energy $E-G$ with corresponding predictions of the non-truncated theory.
-The latter are obtained numerically by retaining a number of higher material levels.
-From these results it is reasonable to assume that the thermodynamic limit of the multipolar gauge Dicke model is also accurate.
-For finite $N$, the variation of $N^{-1}d^2 G_s/d\eta^2$ constitutes a precursor to the discontinuity that locates the phase transition in the thermodynamic limit.
-Curves corresponding to different $N$ intersect at the phase transition point, as shown in Fig. \ref{trans}b.

-The double-well might also be parameterised differently.
-For example, choosing $\beta=1.5$ reduces the anharmonicity significantly, such that $(\epsilon_2-\epsilon_0)/\omega_m \approx 3.2$.
-In this case, single-dipole two-level models are only able to remain accurate in predicting low energy properties.
-The multipolar gauge is typically sub-optimal for this purpose whereas the Jaynes-Cummings gauge is accurate \cite{stokes_gauge_2019}.
-Illustrative results for the case $\beta=1.5$ and $N=1$ are given in Supplementary Note 7.
-For $N>1$ the situation changes such that two-level models become largely inaccurate (see Supplementary Note 7).
+This was first confirmed in the case of the Rabi model $N=1$ in Ref.~\cite{de_bernardis_breakdown_2018}.
+The accuracy actually increases with $N$ and convergence of exact (gauge-invariant, no two-level truncation) and approximate predictions already occurs at $N=4$.
+The situation may change if the double-well is parameterised differently such that the multipolar truncation is not optimal \cite{stokes_gauge_2019}, see also additional analysis in~\cite{Note1}.